Where to file

 Filed with the county clerk, not the probate court.

-It belongs to the affidavit of heirship path.
+It belongs to these paths: affidavit of heirship, independent administration, dependent administration.

 Yes.
 Legacywyse generates it from your questionnaire answers inside the private workspace, with the county details filled in.
 You review it, sign where required, and file it.
 Legacywyse is not a law firm, and this page is general information, not legal advice.